Spotlight on Tactile Art

 ARCH developed and presented designs that were striking and impactful to view and touch, using easy-to-wipe down surfaces that could withstand the wear-and-tear of daily contact.
 After reviewing several options, our client decided on the following concepts: seashells, sea glass, driftwood, sculpted sand, fishing nets, nautical ropes, fish scales, and rippling water.

 When residents feel the grittiness of the sand, they may be reminded of treasured times spent at the beach watching their children build sandcastles.
-When they run their fingers across the bumps and twists of the ropes and nets, they may think back fondly on weekend fishing trips with buddies during their young adult years.
+When they run their fingers across the bumps and twists of the ropes and nets, they may think back fondly on weekend fishing trips with family and friends.

 These Custom Tactile Panels Are Designed to Be Touched